ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ```
 ## 4. -n

 This option causes each line of output to contain the line number of each line containing string.
-This helps us locate where in each of the files contain matching stings.
+This helps us locate where in each of the files contain matching strings.

 ### Example #1